Free Learning Tools | Maths Practice & Study Resources

 No. Everything is completely free and requires no signup.
 Just click through and use them.

-The Study Profile quiz works for any school age child.
-Practice Zone and Times Tables are aimed at primary and secondary students.
-Wealth Index and Investment Comparison are more for parents making decisions, though older students (Year 10+) often find the subject earnings data eye opening.
+The Study Profile quiz works for any school-age child.
+Practice Zone, Times Tables and Countdown are aimed at primary and secondary students.
+Wealth Index and Investment Comparison are more for parents making decisions, though older students (Year 10+) often find the subject earnings data eye-opening.
+Grade Boundaries and Exam Countdown are GCSE-specific.

 It's based on learning psychology research and five years of classroom teaching experience.
 It won't tell you everything about your child, but it identifies genuine patterns in how different students learn best.
 Parents consistently tell us the results match what they've observed, they just didn't have language for it before.